runsascoded/apvd/README.md

 https://github.com/runsascoded/apvd/assets/465045/87b3c520-3413-41a1-9ea6-c2281c2fc68c

-- Live demo: [runsascoded.com/apvd]
+Live app: [runsascoded.com/apvd]:
-- "Targets" and initial layout can be configured via the "Examples" and "Layouts" drop-downs
+- "Targets" and "Layouts" allow configuring the target region sizes and initial layout
-- Uses [runsascoded/shapes] to compute intersections + areas, in terms of circle's center/radius gradients, and gradient-descend to target proportions
+- Uses [runsascoded/shapes] to compute intersections + areas, in terms of ellipses' center/radius/rotation gradients, and gradient-descend to target proportions
+- Up to 4 ellipses are supported (including rotations)

 ## Background <a id="background"></a>
-Years ago, I saw this plot in [a genomics paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3753564/pdf/btt375.pdf):
+Years ago, I saw this plot in [a genomics paper][Roberts 2013]:

 <img alt="Venn Diagram comprised of 4 ellipses" src="public/img/4-ellipses.png" width="500" />

-I thought:
-1. It's neat that 4 ellipses can intersect to form all 15 ($2^4-1$) possible regions (that's impossible with 4 circles)
+I hadn't realized that 4 ellipses can intersect to form all 15 ($2^4-1$) possible regions (that's impossible with 4 circles); neat!

-2. It's weird that the areas are wildly disproportionate to the numbers they represent (e.g. there's a region labeled "1" that's larger than an adjacent "112")
+The areas were wildly disproportionate, though.
+For example, there's a region labeled "1" that's larger than an adjacent "112" and smaller than an adjacent "0".

-I was curious whether the areas could be made to be _proportional_ to the numbers they represent.
-After reading up on it, it seemed that generating **"area-proportional Venn diagrams"** was essentially an open problem.
+It turns out there are low-hanging open problems related to generating **"area-proportional Venn diagrams"**.
+I believe this library pushes the state of the art forward a bit (e.g. by allowing for 4 ellipses).

-### Prior art <a id="prior-art"></a>
+## Prior art <a id="prior-art"></a>

+### "Venn Diagrams with D3.js" <a id="benfred"></a>
-[Ben Frederickson] made a [circle-based generator][benfred generator] in 2013-2015 that seemed to be the state of the art:
+[Ben Frederickson] made a [circle-based generator][benfred generator] in 2013-2015:

 <img alt="Venn Diagram comprised of 3 circles, with region areas displayed" src="public/img/3-circles.png" width="500" />